NBA Trade Rumors: Raptors Could Acquire Jimmy Butler For Package Centered On Serge Ibaka, Per ‘Fadeaway World’

 — Silver Screen & Roll (@LakersSBN) September 4, 2018

 The potential acquisition of Jimmy Butler will undeniably boost the Raptors’ performance on both ends of the floor.
-In 59 games he played with the Timberwolves last season, Butler averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field and 35 percent shooting from beyond the arc.
+In the 59 games he played with the Timberwolves last season, Butler averaged 22.2 points, 5.3 rebounds, 4.9 assists, and 2.0 steals on 47.4 percent shooting from the field, and 35 percent shooting from beyond the arc.
 Aside from being a reliable scoring option behind Kawhi Leonard and Kyle Lowry, the 28-year-old small forward could also be tasked to defend the opposing team’s best player.

-A starting lineup featuring Lowry, Danny Green, Butler, Leonard, and Jonas Valanciunas gives the Raptors a higher chance of conquering the Eastern Conference and challenging the reigning NBA champions, Golden State Warriors.
+A starting lineup featuring Lowry, Danny Green, Butler, Leonard, and Jonas Valanciunas gives the Raptors a higher chance of conquering the Eastern Conference and challenging the reigning NBA champion Golden State Warriors.
 However, as of now, it remains a big question mark if the Timberwolves will agree to trade Jimmy Butler for Serge Ibaka.
-The Raptors will be needing to add young players and future draft picks to convince the Timberwolves to make a deal.
+The Raptors will need to add young players and future draft picks to convince the Timberwolves to make a deal.